BSc Hons, PhD, MBA, ARM CCM, Dr HS, FCAHS, FRSC

-Dr. Gregor Reid’s research primarily focuses on beneficial microbes, and he is one of the world’s foremost experts on probiotics (microorganisms that produce many health benefits).
-To date, he has developed novel probiotic therapies used by several million people around the world.
-He has held 29 patents, published over 560 peer-reviewed publications, in highly prestigious academic journals including Science, Lancet, JAMA, PNAS, PLoS One, Nature and Nature Reviews Microbiology; he has given over 650 talks in 54 countries, and has a Google Scholar H factor of 100 with almost 35,000 citations.
+Evidence for him being one of the world’s foremost experts on probiotics comes in many forms.
+Along with Canadian Urologist, Dr. Andrew Bruce, he developed novel probiotic therapies now used by several million people in over 35 countries.
+He helped acquire Canada’s largest ever donation for microbiology, $7 million for the endowed Chair at Lawson.
+He has held 29 patents, published over 565 peer-reviewed publications, in highly prestigious academic journals including Science, Lancet, JAMA, PNAS and various Nature journals.
+He has been highly sought for his lecturing skills, with over 650 talks in 54 countries.
+His Google Scholar H factor is 110 with over 41,000 citations.